 Vivitrol, like any prescription medication, can have significant side effects, especially as the body returns to “normal” after chronic drug use.
 While a majority of the side effects are common and don’t impact an individual to a great extent, some can be extremely dangerous.

 This prescription comes with eight specific warnings and precautions, as well as five contraindications that indicate Vivitrol should not be prescribed.
-The specific warnings indicate that individuals are vulnerable to opioid overdose, may experience injection site reactions, the drug may precipitate opioid withdrawal, individuals may develop hepatotoxicity, depression, and suicidality, eosinophilic pneumonia, and hypersensitivity in extremes to anaphylaxis.
+The specific warnings indicate that individuals are vulnerable to opioid overdose, may experience injection site reactions, the drug may precipitate opioid withdrawal, individuals may develop hepatotoxicity, depression, suicidality, eosinophilic pneumonia, and hypersensitivity in extremes to anaphylaxis.
 Lastly, when used as a block for opioids, clients require alternative pain management techniques because Vivitrol blocks the opioid receptors and prevents other opioid narcotics from working as well.

 The first indicated warning can be the most life-threatening.
 Individuals who take Vivitrol without having stopped use 7-10 days prior to their shot can be put into instantaneous withdrawal.
 Similar to the lifesaving drug Naloxone, used in the event of an overdose, Vivitrol will immediately block the opioid receptors causing pain and other more extreme withdrawal symptoms.